 Barclays Smart Investor have successfully made their offering suitable for both novice and experienced investors, and therefore any long term investor seeking low fees and safety as well as robust, informative news would be the best candidate for Barclays investment platforms.

-How do I withdraw my money from Robinhood?
+How do I withdraw my money from Barclays Smart Investor?

-How do I close my account at Robinhood Trading?
+How do I close my account at Barclays Smart Investor?

 Barclays encourages you to phone them on 0800 279 3667 should you wish to close your investment account.